-Our sanctions experts sit within a team of almost 200 litigators and include former senior members of the Crown Prosecution Service.
-We are based in London with access to the best local specialist law firms in the relevant jurisdictions through our networks and relationships.
-We are not part of a large global firm tied to using a local office.
+To meet this regulatory challenge our sanctions experts sit within a team of almost 200 litigators and include former senior members of the Crown Prosecution Service.
+Though we are based in London, we have access to the best local specialist law firms around the world through our networks and relationships.
+We are not part of a large global firm obliged to use a local office.